Valkyrie (film): Plot

-During World War II, Wehrmacht Colonel Claus von Stauffenberg is stationed in Tunisia, where he becomes increasingly disillusioned with the future of Germany under Hitler's tyranny.
-His battalion comes under attack by P-40 fighter-bombers of the No. 3 Squadron RAAF, Desert Air Force.
-Stauffenberg is severely injured in the air raid and is evacuated home to Germany, where he loses his left eye, his right hand, and two fingers on his left hand.
+During World War II, Wehrmacht Colonel Claus von Stauffenberg is stationed in Tunisia, where he becomes increasingly disillusioned with the future of Nazi Germany under Hitler.
+His battalion comes under attack by P-40 fighter-bombers.
+Stauffenberg is severely injured, losing his left eye, his right hand, and two fingers on his left hand.
+He is evacuated home to Germany to recover.

 Meanwhile, Hitler visits his military headquarters on the Eastern Front.
-General Henning von Tresckow attempts to assassinate Hitler by smuggling a timebomb disguised as a box of Cointreau onto his plane.
+General Henning von Tresckow attempts to assassinate Hitler by smuggling a timebomb disguised as a box containing a bottle of Cointreau onto his plane.
 The bomb fails to detonate, and Hitler's plane lands safely in Berlin.
 Shortly afterwards, resistance member General Hans Oster is arrested by the Gestapo.
-While recuperating, Stauffenberg is recruited by General Friedrich Olbricht to take Oster's place in the German Resistance, which includes Tresckow, General Ludwig Beck, Dr. Carl Goerdeler, and Field Marshal Erwin von Witzleben.
+Stauffenberg is recruited by General Friedrich Olbricht to take Oster's place in the German Resistance, which includes Tresckow, General Ludwig Beck, Dr. Carl Goerdeler, and Field Marshal Erwin von Witzleben.

 Stauffenberg proposes using Operation Valkyrie, which involves the deployment of the Reserve Army in a national emergency, as a means to take control of the country.
-The plotters redraft the plan's orders to dismantle the Nazi regime after assassinating Hitler.
-Stauffenberg's promotion within the Reserve Army grants him direct access to Hitler, who approves the redrafted plan without fully examining the modifications.
-Realizing that only General Friedrich Fromm, the head of the Reserve Army, can initiate Valkyrie, they offer him a position as head of the Wehrmacht; but Fromm, although agreeing to remain silent on the matter, declines to be directly involved.
+The plotters redraft the plan's orders to enable the dismantling of the Nazi regime after assassinating Hitler.
+Stauffenberg's promotion within the Reserve Army grants him direct access to Hitler, who approves the redrafted plan without fully examining the alterations.
+Realizing that only General Friedrich Fromm, the head of the Reserve Army, can initiate Valkyrie, they offer him a position as head of the Wehrmacht after the coup; but Fromm, although agreeing to remain silent on the matter, declines to be directly involved.

-Stauffenberg is ordered to assassinate both Hitler and Himmler at the Wolf's Lair.
+Stauffenberg is ordered to assassinate both Hitler and Heinrich Himmler at the Wolf's Lair.
 He persuades General Fellgiebel to cut off communications after the attempt.
 On July 15, 1944, Stauffenberg attends a strategy meeting at the Wolf's Lair with a bomb, but does not receive permission to proceed as Himmler is absent.
 Meanwhile, the Reserve Army is mobilized by Olbricht.
 Stauffenberg leaves with the bomb and the Reserve Army is ordered to stand down.
 Fromm threatens Olbricht and Stauffenberg that he will arrest them if they try to control the Reserve Army again; Stauffenberg berates the plotters for their indecisiveness and condemns Goerdeler.
 When Goerdeler demands that Stauffenberg be relieved, Beck informs him that the SS has issued a warrant for his arrest, and that he must leave the country immediately.